Olive Oil Biscuits

 - Step 4

 - Put the biscuits onto the baking tray, brush them with oil and sprinkle with dried herbs or salt to your taste.
-If you like, you can brush with a flavoured oil for a twist; we love the Rosemary oil for this.
+If you like, you can brush with any of Nudo's flavoured oils for a twist; we love them with Rosemary oil.

 - Step 5